Calvinverse/resource.metrics.dashboard/README.md

 Important parts of the configuration file are

-* Authentication is done via LDAP which is configued to use the Vista Active Directory system.
+* Authentication is done via LDAP which is configued to use an Active Directory system.
 * Dashboards and data sources are assumed to be obtained from the Consul Key-Value store via Consul-Template using the [Grafana provisioning](http://docs.grafana.org/administration/provisioning/) feature.